NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## How to Setup
-1. Install Python 3.6 for your OS with the PATH added and make sure there are no other versions of Python 3
+1. Install the latest version of Python 3 for your OS with the PATH added and make sure there are no other versions of Python 3
-2. Download this repository into a subfolder of the folder that will contain the videos, make sure every event is in seperate folders.
+2. Download this repository where ever you would like.
+I would highly suggest using git so you can pull from the main branch when necessary.
-3. Install the requirements for the script with `pip install -r /path/to/requirements.txt` or `make` if supported by your OS
+3. Install the program by navigating to the folder and calling `pip install -U .` or `pip3 install -U .`.
+4. Create a folder for storing your match videos.
-4. Add the thumbnail to the same folder as `thumbnail.png` (not required, but suggested)
+5. Add the thumbnail to the match video folder as `thumbnail.png` (not required, but suggested).
-5. Make your recording program follow this naming scheme: [MATCH TYPE] [MATCH NUM].[EXTENSION] ex.
-Qualification Match 1.mp4 Also use the Tiebreaker scheme when necessary
+6. Make your recording program follow this naming scheme: [MATCH TYPE] \(TIEBREAKER\) [MATCH NUM].[EXTENSION] ex.
+Qualification Match 1.mp4.
-5. Start the program by running `python3 start.py` on UNIX and `py start.py` on Windows.
+7. Start the program by running `frcuploader`.
-6. Add in the necessary info in the Event Values and Match Values tabs
+8. Add in the necessary info in the Event Values and Match Values tabs
-7. Hit submit everytime a match finishes.
-No need to update any values unless you are entering eliminations or doing ceremonies
+9. Hit submit everytime a match finishes.
+No need to update any values unless you are entering eliminations or doing ceremonies.
-8. Enjoy not having to deal with YouTube's front end
+10. Enjoy not having to deal with YouTube's front end 🎉.

 ### File Name Examples